beatriceelena5/2048-Game/README.md

 # 2048-Game

-  A console-based 2048 game developed in C with ncurses, featuring intuitive controls, real-time scoring, and enhanced functionality like automatic moves, recent command history, and live date and time display.
+A console-based 2048 game developed in C with ncurses, featuring intuitive controls, real-time scoring, automatic moves, recent command history, and live date and time display.

-  I implemented the functions one by one, testing each individually to ensure they worked correctly.
+## Overview

+This game follows the classic 2048 structure, enhanced with responsive menu navigation, real-time updates, and additional interactive features.
+Each function was carefully implemented and individually tested to ensure smooth gameplay.

+## Features

-  *Main Menu*: The menu setup is done in the "menu" function, while the title is created in the "titlu" function.
-The menu has four options, navigable using the up/down arrow keys or the W/S keys, and options can be selected by pressing Enter.
-The currently selected option is highlighted.
+- **Main Menu**: Set up in the "menu" function with a title created by "titlu."
+The menu includes four options navigable by arrow keys or W/S keys, selectable with Enter.
+The current selection is highlighted.

-  *New Game*: The first option is New Game.
-The "new_game" function starts a new game, initializing two cells with values from the set {2, 4}, with the rest set to 0.
-For displaying the game, I implemented the "show_game" function, which shows the game menu, randomly generates a 2 or 4 in an available position, and handles win/loss conditions.
-The game menu includes the game board, score, possible valid moves, date and time, and, as an added feature, a list of recent commands.
-I also implemented the “afisare_data” function to format and display the date and time.
-The New Game option continues into the "resume" function, where the game itself is played.
-This can be done using either the arrow keys or the WASD keys.
-If no command is entered within 5 seconds, the “mutare” function automatically performs the most efficient move in terms of freeing cells.
-If multiple moves free the same number of cells, they are prioritized based on the score achieved.
-This function also checks for move validity.
-To handle movement on the game board, I implemented four functions, “key_up,” “key_down,” “key_left,” and “key_right,” which are called whenever a move is made or its validity is tested.
-Throughout the game, pressing the q/Q key returns to the menu.
+- **New Game**: Initiates a new game in the "new_game" function, initializing two cells with values from {2, 4}.
+The "show_game" function displays the game board, score, valid moves, and recent commands, alongside date and time via the “afisare_data” function.
+  - **Auto-Move**: After 5 seconds of inactivity, the “mutare” function executes the optimal move.
+  - **Directional Movement**: Implemented with “key_up,” “key_down,” “key_left,” and “key_right” functions for move validation and execution.
+  - **Return to Menu**: Pressing q/Q at any time returns to the main menu.

-  *Resume*: The second option is Resume.
-If an unfinished game exists, it resumes according to the rules described above.
-If no such game exists, a window with an explanatory message appears, then returns to the menu.
+- **Resume**: Continues an active game if one exists.
+If no game is in progress, displays a message and returns to the main menu.

-  *Rules*: The third option is Rules.
-The “rules” function displays a window with the essential game rules.
-You can return to the menu by pressing q/Q.
+- **Rules**: The "rules" function provides a window with essential game rules, accessible via q/Q.

-  *Quit*: The final option is Quit, which ends the session and closes the program.
+- **Quit**: Ends the session and closes the game.

-  Color initialization is handled in the "ipair" function.
-To facilitate the implementation, I created a structure containing the main data related to the game.

-  Both the documentation review for the library and the game implementation spanned several days, totaling approximately 12-15 hours to complete the application.
+## Project Structure

+- **ipair**: Handles color initialization for the game.
+- **Data Structure**: Designed to store essential game-related data for easier management.

+## Development Notes

+The implementation and library documentation review took approximately 12-15 hours.
+Each function was tested individually to ensure accuracy and functionality.